kinbiko/mentoring/students/javarb/sessions/2019/may/Session_34-35-Serialization/Session_34-35-Serialization.md

 }
 ```

-Then, when a specific implementation is running the constructor, for example for `new JacksonBenchmark().benchmark(15, 20000);` this will execute `runBenchmark()` for that specific library implementation, in this case called `JacksonBenchmark` which is inheriting from `Benchmark` and implementing `runBenchmark()` method according to library specifications:
+Then, when a specific implementation is running the constructor, for example for, for Jackson `new JacksonBenchmark().benchmark(150, 200000);` this will execute `runBenchmark()` for that specific library implementation, in this case called `JacksonBenchmark` which is inheriting from `Benchmark` class and implementing `runBenchmark()` method according to library specifications:

 ```java
 public class JacksonBenchmark extends Benchmark {